Xampy/angular-capis-generator/README.md

 }
 ```
 You can mody this file as you want as add headers, pre-process before initialization and other thing that you judge necessary.

+## Fix Somme errors

+## Eperimentals decorators warning
+To fix this just set in `tsconfig.base.json` the value of `experimentalDecorators` to `false`.

+Another way is to provide your api service class in the app module if your injectable use root.

+## Environment import
+`environment not find` in the `request.class.ts`; just import it base on your project structure.